-31. The entire length of the project road runs through plain terrain cutting across several agricultural land, villages and towns and the existing horizontal alignment has number of substandard curves.
-These curves will be improved following standards to the extent possible within the available ROW and maximizing the use of exiting pavement in rural stretches.
+32. The entire length of the project road runs through plain terrain cutting across several agricultural land, villages, and towns with a number of sub-standard curves.
+These curves will be improved following standards to the extent possible within the available ROW and maximizing the use of existing pavement in rural stretches.
 Vertical alignment has been designed to correct the existing road conditions in compliance to road standards.